leongeitmann/ISDMTut3Group1/FinalProject.md

 **1.1) Problem Definition:**

 RMs need to be assigned to the best fitting customer.
-Therefore, the Information System needs to provide assistance to RMs in serving their potential end-customers and needs to match RMs and endcustomers according to RMs skills and customers profiles.
-A customer that wants to know specific information about a specific holiday package would need to be assigned to an RM that has the knowledge and can answer the customers questions.
-Further matching techniques such as taking into account as much customer info as possible (for example social, cultural, financial and more backgroundinformation of the customers) and making the best use of it should reflect a strategic approach of the Information System.
+Therefore, the Information System needs to provide assistance to RMs in serving their potential end-customers and needs to match RMs and end-customers according to RMs skills and customers profiles.
+A customer who wants to know specific information about a specific holiday package would need to be assigned to an RM that has the knowledge and can answer the customers' questions.
+Further matching techniques such as taking into account as much customer information as possible (for example social, cultural, financial and more backgroundinformation of the customers) and making the best use of it should reflect a strategic approach of the Information System.
 Many considerable variables form the main problem of matching RMs and customers as best as possible.A strategic approach is needed to solve this problem and to achieve substantial improvements for the business through our new Information System.

 **1.2) Objectives of the Project:**

 The objective of the project is to use a design thinking approach paired with the agile methodology of using Scrum as a team to address the problem stated above.
 Workproducts, models, artefacts (for example UML-Diagrams) and tools (for example Github) will be used in order to collaboratively tackle the problem.
-Another objective will be do document the progress of the team and to later present the results and solutions, including descriptions of UML-Diagrams describing how the components of the Information System will interact with each other and how the IS will provide the solution to the challenges and problems.
-The main objective of the Information System itsself will be to implement mutliple improvements to the already existing CallManagementCentre (CMC).
+Another objective will be to document the progress of the team and to later present the results and solutions, including descriptions of UML-Diagrams describing how the components of the Information System will interact with each other and how the IS will provide the solution to the challenges and problems.
+The main objective of the Information System itself will be to implement mutliple improvements to the already existing CallManagementCentre (CMC).
 The explicit challenges derive from the requirements given beforehand.
 Some of the main details include adjusting the call-flow rate to suitable Relationship-Managers (including matching techniques for RM & customers (inbound & outbound calls)), redirecting inbound customers to the InteractiveVoiceRespone-System (IVR) and to find more, new ways to assisst RMs during their daily task of selling holiday packages.

 **2. Stakeholders** (Aung Myat)

-Stakeholder 1: RM (Relationship Manager, they sell the holiday packages to customers)
+1: RM (Relationship Manager, they sell the holiday packages to customers)

-Stakeholder 2: Customer (Buy Holiday Packages, aligned to best fitting RM)
+2: Customer (Buy Holiday Packages, aligned to best fitting RM)

-Stakeholder 3: IT Employee (work on system)
+3: IT Employees (work on system)

-Stakeholder 4: Project developers team (supporting in development of system)
+4: Project developers team (develop the system)

-Stakeholder 5: CEO and organization (sponsoring the project)
+5: CEO and organization (sponsoring the project)

-Stakeholder 6: Shareholders of organization (benefits according to the success of project)
+6: Shareholders of organization (benefits according to the success of project)

-Stakeholder 7: Potential customers (people who want to know about the holiday packages) Stakeholder 8: Maintenance team (to maintain the system)
+7: Potential customers (people who want to know about the holiday packages)

+8: Maintenance team (to maintain the system)

-Stakeholder 9: Hotels and resorts (can benefit from success of system)
+9: Hotels and resorts (can benefit from success of system)

-Stakeholder 10: Government (benefits from tax of customers)
+10: Government (benefits from tax of customers)

-Stakeholder 11: Telecommunications company（decrease the cost of call）
+11: Telecommunications company（decrease the cost of call）